Lyme doctor punished for helping children

 "None of Jones’ patients has complained, he’s quick to point out, and none has been harmed by his treatment.
 He’s never been sued for medical malpractice.
 The charges against him have been levied by fathers involved in custodial battles over their children.
 In those cases Mom was in charge of treatment and Dad was in charge of payment and disputed the need for treatment.
 By complaining, Jones’ supporters say, Dad could get back at Mom and possibly skirt paying a costly medical bill.
 There were no allegations of harm done to the children."

-Please listen to a brief interview with Dr Charles Ray Jones.
+Please listen to a brief interview with Dr Charles Ray Jones in the member’s portal.

 Trust your doctor.
 Or not?